canonical/snapd/docs/frameworks.md

 * used as a method to share code (ie, don't create a framework with libraries just for the sake of apps to be able to use them)
 * used as a method to bypass app isolation
+* able to be forked (a user may of course always sideload a modified framework)

 Note: snappy frameworks are somewhat different from the Ubuntu for Phones [click frameworks](https://wiki.ubuntu.com/Click/Frameworks) and are more